 Discussion: Puget Sound Regional Council projections anticipate a significant amount of growth occurring through Fircrest's 2035 planning horizon, and the Pierce County Regional Council has allocated a comparable amount of population and housing growth for 2030.
-To protect the character of existing single-family neighborhoods from increased, and incompatible, infill development, to provide greater housing choice, and to encourage the use of alternative transportation modes, housing units needed to accommodate the allocated growth targets should be located primarily in the 19th and Mildred and 19th Street areas where multi-family housing is already established and mixed-use development is strongly encouraged allowed to expand and where mixed-use development will be encouraged.
+To protect the character of existing single-family neighborhoods from increased, and incompatible, infill development, to provide greater housing choice, and to encourage the use of alternative transportation modes, housing units needed to accommodate the allocated growth targets should be located primarily in the 19th-And-Mildred and 19th-Street areas where multi-family housing is already established and 19th-And-Mildred and 19th-Street areas where multi-family housing is already established and <a href="mixed-use development will-be-encouraged-allowed-to-expand-and-where-mixed-use development will-be-encouraged-allowed-to-expand-and-where-mixed-use development will-be-encouraged.